vmware-archive/spring-boot-data-rest-demo/README.md

 # Build a Spring Boot Application with JPA

-In this exercise you'll build a basic Spring Boot application that uses JPA access a database.
-When run locally it will use an in memory instance of H2, but when pushed to Cloud Foundry and bound with a MySQL or Postgres service it will auto-magically use it instead.
+In this exercise you'll build a basic Spring Boot application that uses JPA to access a database.
+When run locally (un-attached to any DB) it will use an in memory instance of H2, but if a datasource is present (eg: by adding it to the properties) it'll use it.
+When pushed to Cloud Foundry and bound with a MySQL or Postgres service it will auto-magically use it instead.

 You'll start with a shell project from start.spring.io, create a Domain, add an Interface which will tell Spring Data to create a Repository, and then add a bit of code to initialize it with some data.
 After that you'll be able to start it as a Web application and browse the data via a ReSTful API.
-With that done, you will push it to Cloud Fundry and bind to a sql database instance.
+With that done, you'll enhance the service.
+Finally, you can try pushing it to Cloud Fundry and binding it to a sql database instance.

 ## 1 Create a new project using the Spring Initializer